-SUPPLEMENTARY INFORMATION: A proposal to amend part 39 of the Federal Aviation Regulations (14 CFR part 39) to include an airworthiness directive (AD) that is applicable to all Boeing Model 767-200 series airplanes modified by supplemental type certificate (STC) SA5134NM was published in the Federal Register on March 2, 2001 (66 FR 13195).
-That action proposed to require modification of the in-flight entertainment (IFE) system.
+SUPPLEMENTARY INFORMATION: A proposal to amend part 39 of the Federal Aviation Regulations (14 CFR part 39) to include an airworthiness directive (AD) that is applicable to all Boeing Model 767-200 series airplanes modified by supplemental type certificate (STC) SA4998NM was published in the Federal Register on March 2, 2001 (66 FR 13201).
+That action proposed to require modification of the in-flight entertainment (IFE) system to connect it to a different power source.